California home buyers typically encounter closing costs when buying a home. These are the various…

 - The appraiser then writes a report that states their opinion of the home’s market value.

-If the appraised value is equal to or greater than the purchase price, the mortgage lender will likely approve the loan.
 However, if the appraised value is lower than the purchase price, the buyer and seller may need to renegotiate the price.
-Or the buyer might need to come up with more cash for a down payment.
+Or the buyer might need to come up with more cash for a down payment, or simply find another property.

 Learn More About the Appraisal Process